 - Narcissistic Personality Disorder.
 Narcissistic personality disorder is characterized by grandiosity, inflated sense of self-worth and abilities, and a lack of empathy.
-People with this condition need a lot of attention and may take advantage of others for their own gain.

 - Antisocial Personality Disorder.
 An antisocial personality disorder includes a lack of empathy and related behaviors, such as using people, lying or cheating, and disregarding the needs or boundaries of others.